 Pros: Naturally rot resistant, aesthetically appealing, can stain immediately.

 Cons: Soft wood, not high durability, requires maintenance, more expensive that pressure treated.

-Ipe (ee-pay), Cumaru, Tigerwood, Garapa, Massaranduba, and Mahogany all share the qualities typical of all hardwoods.
+Ipe (ee-pay), Cumaru, Tigerwood, Garapa, Massaranduba, and Mahogany all share similar qualities typical of all hardwoods.
 First and foremost is the extremely dense composition when compared to the softwoods.
-Therefore they resist rot, decay and insect penetration extremely well.
+Therefore they naturally resist rot, decay and insect penetration reasonably well.

 On the other hand, that same blessing is also a curse in that it makes installing hardwood a much more difficult task than any other decking.
 All holes must be predrilled prior to installing fasteners, and installing fasteners can be a tedious process.

-Hardwoods are very low maintenance, though.
-They can hold up reasonably well without any maintenance actually.
+Hardwoods are somewhat lower maintenance, though.
+Ipe can hold up reasonably well without any maintenance actually.
 It is recommended that the wood be stained initially or shortly after being installed to protect and seal the wood while it acclimates to the climate.
-After that initial coating however, if desired, it can be left to weather to a grayed out appearance with but you will lose the deep rich color, one of the most appealing aspects of any hardwood.
+After that initial coating however, if desired, it can be left to weather to a grayed out appearance but you will lose the deep rich color, one of the most appealing aspects of any hardwood.
 Keeping a stain on the deck will really preserve the beauty of any of these hardwoods long after installation as well as help prevent checking, cracking and splintering.
-Ipe is the best of the hardwoods and the one that we recommend, for a hardwood job.
+Ipe is the best of the hardwoods and the one that we recommend, for a hardwood deck job.